 Who crafts our wood?

-Walnut is our most high-end desk surface for the Sway desks.
+Walnut is our most high-end desk surface and expensive wood for the Sway desks.
 Known for being a very stable, relatively strong, and shock-resistant hardwood, it is our lightest wooden desktop.
 It has a straight, moderately open grain, and a very rich, dark color.
 Among the softer hardwoods, walnut must be handled with care as it is more likely to be damaged.

-The Alive standing desks are different from the Sway standing desks in that they are made from live edge wood slabs.
+The Alive desk: Why go with walnut or maple?The Alive standing desks are different from the Sway standing desks in that they are made from live edge wood slabs.
 A live edge slab means that the circumference of the tree is maintained, including the edges of the tree trunk.
 It creates beautiful natural looking desks that are unique and keep the spirit of the wood “alive.”
 Each Alive desk is made of 3 to 5 slabs, depending on the desk’s dimensions.
-They are 2’’ thick and come in walnut and sugar.
+They are 2’’ thick and come in walnut and maple.

 What is the best choice for you?